LimeWub/musing-sinoussi/src/Prototype/Numbered/README.md

 > Expecting simple text is very inflexible, doesn't work for bold/italics (and other marks), doesn't work with any other nested elements like lists
 > Hasn't been tested with elements of variable padding but assuming it would have bad results as it wouldn't take padding into account
+> Does line numbers on every 'text' line.
+Can't skip numbers (every 5?).
+> Doesn't allow for font variations.
+Potentially counts chars per line wrong or leaves empty spaces on the right.